B2B Saas Authentication

 Reconciling data models

-The first step involves mapping your application's data definitions to Stytch's multi-tenant architecture.
-Stytch's B2B SaaS data model primarily consists of two first-class API entities: Organizations and Members.
+Stytch's B2B data model is centered around two first-class API entities: Organizations and Members.

 1. A Stytch Organization is the top-level “tenant", which groups one or more Members together within your application.